 Photo by Rohan Thomson / Getty Images

-This nasal swab test detects bits of the virus itself and can tell you if you’re currently infected.
+This test detects bits of the virus itself and can tell you if you’re currently infected.
 Swabs are used to collect samples from the mucus membranes in the nose and throat where the virus may be growing or have been coughed up from the lungs.
-The assay used to detect the virus’ genetic material, RNA, is called the PCR assay.
+There are two types of tests that detect SARS-CoV-2’s genetic material, or RNA: PCR tests and isothermal amplification, or IA, tests.
+Because RNA is made up of nucleic acids, both PCR and IA tests are also called nucleic acid amplification technology, or NAAT, tests.
+PCR tests are considered the gold-standard of NAAT testing.

 If you’ve gotten a blood test, antibody test, or serology test, you’ve been tested for an immune response to SARS-CoV-2.
 This type of test uses a blood sample to detect specific immune proteins known as antibodies.
 These are found in the serum, the clear liquid that remains when clotting proteins and cells have been removed from blood.
 Our bodies make antibodies in response to infections, including coronaviruses.
 The ELISA assay is the most common method used to detect these antibodies.